Content Marketing for Senior Living: 3 Must-Haves

 By Megan Golden

-A senior care marketing plan can be overwhelming, especially when you’re deciding which tactics you should include and which you should skip.
+A senior living marketing plan can be overwhelming, especially when you’re deciding which tactics you should include and which you should skip.
 However, whether you operate a hospice care program or an assisted or independent living community for seniors, you won’t want to put content marketing on the back burner.

 We know that most people research online extensively before making big decisions.
 You can trust that your future residents or their family members and caregivers are doing the same thing before committing to their future living plans.
-When promoting your senior care community, it’s important to make a connection with the prospects you’re engaging—and content marketing is a great way to meet that goal.
+When promoting your senior living community, it’s important to make a connection with the prospects you’re engaging—and content marketing is a great way to meet that goal.
 As you add content marketing to your overall strategy for marketing senior care, here are three must-haves:

-Blogging for a Senior Care Marketing Plan
+1. Blogging for a Senior Living Marketing Plan

 Blogging can help you grow website traffic through organic search, but it can also help you grow traffic from social media, referral links, and email.
 It helps you attract those who haven’t yet discovered your company, and it can also help attract current leads and clients who enjoy the information you provide.
 If location or region matter for your company, blogging can even help you improve local search traffic.